OH1KH/cqrlog/README.md

 ---------------

 CQRLOG is an advanced ham radio logger based on MySQL database.
-Provides radio control based on hamlib libraries (currently support of 140+ radio types and models), DX cluster connection, online callbook, a grayliner, internal QSL manager database support and a most accurate country resolution algorithm based on country tables developed by OK1RR.
-CQRLOG is intended for daily general logging of HF, CW & SSB contacts and strongly focused on easy operation and maintenance.
-More at https://www.cqrlog.com/
+Provides radio control based on hamlib libraries (currently support all radio types and models Hamlib can support), DX cluster connection, online callbook, a grayliner, internal QSL manager database support, remore support for fldigi|wsjt-x|ADIF (n1mm) and a most accurate country resolution algorithm based on country tables developed by OK1RR.
+CQRLOG is intended for daily general logging of HF, CW , PHONE & DIGI contacts and strongly focused on easy operation and maintenance.

 ![Image of CQRLOG](https://cqrlog.com/images/users/ok2cqr.png)

 How to contribute?
 ------------------

-You have to have Lazarus 2.0.6, fpc 3.0.4 compiler, MySQL server and clinet installed.
+You have to have Lazarus + fpc compiler, MySQL server and clinet installed.
-CQRLOG is developed on Ubuntu 20.04, Lazarus and FreePascal are available in my pesronal repo  https://launchpad.net/~ok2cqr/+archive/lazarus
+CQRLOG is developed on Ubuntu 20.04, Lazarus and FreePascal are available from https://www.lazarus-ide.org

-Compile with make and install with make DESTDIR=/home/yourusername/where_you_want_to_have_it install.
+Compile with make|make cqrlog_qt5|make cqrlog_qt6 and install with make DESTDIR=/home/yourusername/where_you_want_to_have_it install.
 If you are going to change the source code, fork the repo, do the changes, commit them and use Pull request.

 Dependencies
 -------------

-Build-Depends: lazarus, lcl, fp-utils, fp-units-misc, fp-units-gfx, fp-units-gtk2, fp-units-db, fp-units-math, fp-units-net
+Build-Depends: lazarus, lcl, [qt5pas, qt6pas] fp-utils, fp-units-misc, fp-units-gfx, fp-units-gtk2, fp-units-db, fp-units-math, fp-units-net

-Depends: libssl-dev, mysql-server | mariadb-server, mysql-client | mariadb-client, libhamlib2 (>= 1.2.10), libhamlib-utils (>= 1.2.10)
+Depends: libssl-dev, mariadb-server,  mariadb-client, libhamlib2 (>= 1.2.10), libhamlib-utils (>= 1.2.10)

 Running build with Docker
 -------------------------